 22. Golden Sheltie

 Smart, easy-to-train, friendly, lively…the list of positive traits a Golden Sheltie has goes on and on.
-Did we mention they also are highly devoted to their families?
+They really take on the best qualities from both the Shetland Sheepdog and Golden Retriever.
+Oh, and did we mention they also are highly devoted to their families?

 Shelties were bred to herd sheep in Scotland, and as such they have boundless energy and wits to match.
 The Golden Retriever side might balance this out a bit, but you’ll still have a dog that is always ready for fun.

-There will be shedding though.
-So arm yourself with a brush and you and your Golden Sheltie will get along swimmingly.
+There will be shedding though, as seen in both parent breeds.
+That said, they’re not ideal for those that are allergic to dog fur.
+So make sure to arm yourself with a brush and you and your Golden Sheltie will get along swimmingly.

 23. Golden Labrador

 Double the retriever, double the love.
 This large hybrid is a mix of two of the most beloved dog breeds of all time.
-Labrador Retrievers are, according to the AKC, the most popular dog breed, and for good reason.
+Labrador Retrievers are, according to the American Kennel Club, the most popular dog breed, and for good reason.

 The Golden Labrador will likely have all the gentle friendliness of both parent breeds, but packaged in a new look.
 They might not make the best of watchdogs though, being more likely to make friends than try to scare them off.

-Since Golden Labs are quite intelligent and energetic, they’ll need plenty of both mental and physical exercise.
-Daily walks and intelligence games will be crucial.
+Since Golden Labradors are quite intelligent and energetic, they’ll need plenty of mental and physical stimulation.
+Multiple daily walks is good, but a high intensity game such as frisbee may be better.
+Dog puzzles and intelligence games will be crucial too.

 24. Golden Newfie

-A Golden Newfie is a big ol’ dog.
-They beautifully combine the sturdy, working-dog bodies of a Newfoundland with the more upbeat personality of a Golden Retriever.
+The Golden Newfie is a big ol’ dog.
+This hybrid beautifully combine the durable, working-dog bodies of a Newfoundland with the more upbeat personality of a Golden Retriever.
+The result is likely to be a loving and friendly big companion.

-They are quite the gentle giant, and are good with other pets and with children, especially when socialized early on.
+They are gentle giants, and can be good with other pets and children, especially when socialized early on.
 They also have a sensitive side, so they need calm tones of voice and plenty of patience to respond well to any training.

-Treat them right, and you’ll have a loyal protector who isn’t opposed to good-natured goofing on the side, especially if you have a pool!
+Treat them right, and you’ll have a loyal protector who isn’t opposed to good-natured goofing off on the side, especially if you have a pool!
+And for parents, some consider the Golden Newfie as a second pair of eyes on the kids.

 25. Golden Saint

-On the physical side, these dogs are quite big.
-They’ll sport long, dense fur that will need some care.
+On the physical side, these dogs are big, especially considering a Saint Bernards can grow up to 180 lbs.
+They’ll likely sport long, dense fur that will need some care.
 They can range a lot in color, and it mostly depends on the parent breeds.

 Large as they are, they aren’t the most nimble of dogs, and if they are indoors, don’t leave any valuable vases unprotected.
 But overall, they aren’t much of a hassle, and can match well with less experienced owners as well as pros.